A FieldHaven Adoption Story

 I knew that senior cats have an uphill battle getting adopted.
 While I loved his angry face, I was afraid others would be put off.
 I kept in touch with FieldHaven about him and learned that all of the volunteers were quickly falling in love with him.

-Of course we took him home that day and fostered him at my parent’s house through the holidays.
+Of course, we took him home that day and fostered him at my parent’s house through the holidays.
 He was suffering from PTSD from the fire and would hide from any loud noises or sudden movements.
 Otherwise, he was a big fan of laps and was super chatty.
-His voice sound more like human talking than meowing, which just added to his character.
+His voice sounds more like human talking than meowing, which just added to his character.

 After six weeks, several vet visits and lots of teeth removed, my parents flew him to Oregon to join me.
 Holt and FieldHaven Alumni Arya bonded quickly.
 She sees herself as his protector.
 She sits in between him and my roommate’s dog and grooms Holt whenever he gets stressed from loud noises.